piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Let's provide an example.

 One class of PIE, we had arranged to have a serial founder come into to present to the class.
-The founder was currently employed by another company and, as such, took our invitation to mean we were interested in hearing about that company.
+The founder was currently employed by another company and, as such, took our invitation to mean we were interested in hearing about that company and its product offering.
 And not the founder's journey with previous companies.

 Shame on us for not setting the context correctly.
 Lesson learned.

 With that misunderstanding as the impetus, things went from bad to worse.
-With and swirling schedule and multiple overlapping commitments, the founder canceled at the last minute.
+With a swirling schedule and multiple overlapping commitments, the founder canceled at the last minute.
 But rather than leaving us hanging, the founder decided to send an alternate speaker.
 The person the founder sent was a salesperson for the company.

 So through no fault of the founder and no fault of the salesperson, we wound up in a bad actor situation.